 The best part is that you may follow this plan for the rest of your life, modifying the intensity as you go or when your needs alter.
 It means calisthenics will help you move freely and painlessly while building strength and stamina, even if you are busy with a hectic lifestyle.

-A Complete 28 day Calisthenics Workout Plan
+The Complete 28-Day Calisthenics Workout Plan

 For the next 28 days, you will stick to an organized plan that gets tougher over time and challenges you.
-We have divided these exercises on a weekly basis, and each week, we will focus on a different aspect of fitness, starting with fundamentals and progressing to more complex exercises.
+I have divided these exercises on a weekly basis, and each week, we will focus on a different aspect of fitness, starting with fundamentals and progressing to more complex exercises.

 More importantly, the 28-day calisthenics workout challenge works for people of all ages and fitness levels.
 This guide covers a full seven-day plan that you will do every day for four weeks or 28 days.